laboroai/border/docker/aarch64_headless/README.md

-# Docker container for RL training
+# Docker container for training

-This directory contains scripts to build and run a docker container for RL training.
+This directory contains scripts to build and run a docker container for training.

 ## Build

+The following command creates a container image locally, named `border_headless`.

 ```bash
 cd $REPO/docker/aarch64_headless